lyteword/chspurgeon-tod/volume-1/psalm-7.md

 that low, unto hell—&nbsp;*"and are fallen into it themselves."*&nbsp;

-## "No juster law can be devised or made,
+No juster law can be devised or made,

 Than that sin's agents fall by their own trade."